 If that works for your relationship, then go for it!

 But if it doesn’t, The Fit Tutor provides professional accountability at an affordable cost to help ensure you’re doing what YOU set out to do! :) Bonus: using my workouts and nutrition course will help you get in great shape.
-If you need accountability and you’re on thin ice with your sister for dodging her calls for standing her up at the gym, then sign up for your free trial and let’s discuss your plan of attack!
+If you need accountability and you’re on thin ice with your sister for dodging her calls for standing her up at the gym, then sign up for your membership level of choice and let’s discuss your plan of attack!

 You’re Worth It!